Bioconductor/bioc_git_transition/doc/scenario-12-modify-on-local-repository.md

     ```
     R CMD build ExamplePackage
-    R CMD INSTALL ExamplePackage_version_number.tar.gz
+    R CMD INSTALL ExamplePackage_<version.number.tar.gz>
     ```

-1. The package with the changes should be available in your local R installation.
+1. The package with the changes should be available in your local _R_ installation.